codeigniter4/CodeIgniter4/user_guide_src/source/libraries/official_packages.rst

 Cache
 *****

-We provide a `PSR-6 and PSR-16 Cache Adapters <https://github.com/codeigniter4/cache>`_
-for CodeIgniter 4.
+We provide a library with `PSR-6 and PSR-16 Cache Adapters <https://github.com/codeigniter4/cache>`_ for CodeIgniter 4.
 This is not required for use, since CodeIgniter 4 comes with a fully- functional cache component.
 This module is only for integrating third-party packages that rely on the PSR interface provisions.